skabbina/katacoda-scenarios/pod-security-policies/step2.md

 To verify, try creating a file in /tmp.
 `touch /tmp/psp-test`{{execute}}

 This fails as the pod's root file system has been mounted as readonly.
 This constraint may be too restrictive for some designs.
 In such a case, containers can use store emptyDir volumes for temporary date, and persistent volumes for permanent storage.

+Exit the pod shell.
+`touch /tmp/psp-test`{{execute}}